skip to main content

 Courses marked with an * are available to seniors on a space-available basis and if prerequisites are completed.

-Students should familiarize themselves with the curriculum guide available online and in the departmental lobby on the second floor of the Business College Complex.
+Students should familiarize themselves with the curriculum guide available online.

 All M.S. students are required to take COM 875 Communication Leadership Skills in Organizations, (fall, spring, and summer semesters) and ACC 827 Accounting Analytics (fall and spring semesters).

-In addition to the track requirements, students must take 12–15 credits in electives.
+In addition to the concentration requirements, students must take 12–15 credits in electives.
 A student may take up to six credits at the 400 level.

 Nine credits must be outside of the major.
 PCA, Tax, and TS students may count IS courses as outside the major, while IS students may count other accounting courses as outside the major.